jasmine/jasmine.github.io/_tutorials/sharing_behaviors.md

 ---
-title: Sharing behaviors
+title: Sharing Behaviors
 layout: article
 ---
-# Sharing behaviors
+# Sharing Behaviors

 Sometimes you may have multiple classes or methods that have similar behaviors, and you want to test those behaviors for all of them without writing duplicate specs.
 There are